zwenson/ADPY/README.md

 For the easiest use you need a callable function which takes a list of float numbers and return a list::
     def f(x):
         return

+##How it works

+Without going in to detail.
+It uses an overloaded class to